nate-fidalgo/MathComputations/SymbolicDifferentiation/readme.md

 </code>
 </pre>
 This 2 import statements have been available from the beginning of when java was created aka version 1.1 or 1.2 so any java VM should run this code old or new.
 As well as any java based device or device that can run a java VM so very portable.
+(Any android phone shouldnt have any problem no matter how old or new )